greek-learner-texts/greek-learner-texts.github.io/index.md

-The Greek Learner Text Project is a collaborative effort to produce openly-licensed texts in Ancient Greek for extensive reading.
+The _Greek Learner Texts Project_ is a collaborative effort to produce openly-licensed texts in Ancient Greek for extensive reading.

 ## What We're Producing